Giskard-AI/giskard-hub/docs/_sources/cli/quickstart.rst.txt

 - ``messages``: A list of messages in the conversation.
 Each message is a dictionary with the following keys:
     - ``role``: The role of the message, either "user" or "assistant".
     - ``content``: The content of the message.
-- ``demo_output``: A demonstration of a (possibly wrong) output from the model.
+- ``demo_output``: A demonstration of a (possibly wrong) output from the model with an optional metadata.
 This is just for demonstration purposes.
 - ``checks``: A list of checks that the conversation should pass.
 This is used for evaluation.
 Each check is a dictionary with the following keys:
     - ``identifier``: The identifier of the check.
 If it's a built-in check, you will also need to provide the ``params`` dictionary.
 The built-in checks are:
         - ``correctness``: The output of the model should match the reference.